 Never leave without travel insurance.
 I get mine at SafetyWing

 Power voltage and socket type(s): Power plugs and sockets are of type C, D, F, G and J. The standard voltage is 230 V.

 Official religion(s): 95% Islam (official), 4% Christianity, 1% Druze, Bahá’í

 Official languages and general knowledge of English: Arabic.
-English widely spoken.
+English is widely spoken.

 Most Famous Places in Jordan

 Unlike anywhere else on the planet, Petra’s spectacular Nabataean sandstone city is a UNESCO World Heritage Site that needs little introduction.
 Constructed in the 3rd century BC Petra is a must-see attraction during any visit to Jordan. – Buy tickets in advance here